Skip to main content

 Practical guidelines

-The most evidence-consistent guidelines for caffeine and sleep health are: no caffeine within 8–10 hours of your target bedtime for average metabolisers (and 12 hours for sensitive ones), consumption before noon is unlikely to materially impact nighttime sleep for most adults, and total daily intake below 400mg (roughly 3–4 standard cups of coffee) is generally considered safe for healthy adults.
+The most evidence-consistent guidelines for caffeine and sleep health are: allow about two half-lives of clearance before your target bedtime so caffeine sits below 25% of its peak (roughly 14 hours for an average metaboliser, and longer for sensitive ones), keep the last dose to the early morning rather than the afternoon, and hold total daily intake below 400mg (roughly 3–4 standard cups of coffee), which is generally considered safe for healthy adults.

 If you're in active sleep debt recovery, it's worth temporarily extending the cutoff window further than you normally would, your sleep is already compromised and providing every possible advantage to sleep quality speeds the recovery process.